10 Fundamental Tips to Improve Your Landscape Photography

 Choose lines that lead your viewer to the photo subject.
 The road and the line running through the image lead the viewer through the image.
 Photo by Crowpix Media.

-Leading lines guide the viewer’s eyes through the photo to the subject (focal point) of the photo.
+Leading lines guide the viewer’s eyes through the photo to the image’s subject (focal point).

 Leading lines can be created by colour, contrast, or light, not just a literal line.
 Leading lines, including S and Z, must be dominant enough to be noticed.